ddev/ddev/docs/index.md

     * Linux: Most Linux distributions which can run Docker-ce are fine.
 This includes at least Ubuntu 16.04+, Debian Jessie+, Fedora 25+.
 Make sure to follow the docker-ce [post-install steps](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user)
     * Windows 10 (all editions) with WSL2 (version [1903.1049, 1909.1049](https://devblogs.microsoft.com/commandline/wsl-2-support-is-coming-to-windows-10-versions-1903-and-1909/), 2004 or later)
     * (Non-WSL2) Windows 10 Home, Pro, or Enterprise with [Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/install/)
+* Architecture Support
+    * AMD64 is supported on Windows 10 (with either traditional Windows or WSL2), macOS, and Linux.
+    * ARM64 machines are currently supported on Linux and WSL2 in Windows ARM64 computers, but will soon be supported on Apple Silicon as well.

 ## Using DDEV alongside other development environments